lawrennd/old_talks/_ml/includes/not-useful-model.md

  LLE @Roweis:lle00 and maximum variance unfolding @Weinberger:learning04, which are widely applied in the large $\dataDim$ small $\numData$ domain, also have a probabilistic interpretation where the underlying likelihood factorizes across data dimensions.
-For these models dimensionality becomes a blessing rather than a curse.
-Its a neat trick, but it still doesn't solve the fundamental problem.
+For these models, dimensionality becomes a blessing rather than a curse.
+It's a neat trick, but it still doesn't solve the fundamental problem.
 What happens when $\numData \approx \dataDim$?
 Neither factorization leads to well determined parameters.}

 \subsubsection{Massively Missing Data}